seyong92/phoneme-informed-transcription-blog/index.markdown

 ### Examples with Transition Notes

 Note that transition notes are not detected well with PPG, but well detected with mel-spectrogram.
+The orange-colored box is where the model with PPG cannot detect the onset.

 ![transition_1](resources/example_plot/transition/1.png){:style="display:block; margin:auto; width:80%; height:80%"}